-Calculating Ted Baker’s growth consistency
+Calculating Ted Baker’s ten-year growth consistency

-Next we’ll take a look at growth sustainability, because fast, consistent growth which is unsustainable is a disaster waiting to happen.
+Next we’ll take a look at growth sustainability, because fast, consistent growth which is unsustainable is often a disaster waiting to happen.

 Measuring growth sustainability

-Over the long-term, dividend growth is unsustainable without earnings growth, earnings growth is unsustainable without revenue growth and revenue growth is unsustainable without capital employed growth.
+In almost all cases, long-term dividend growth is unsustainable without earnings growth, earnings growth is unsustainable without revenue growth and revenue growth is unsustainable without capital employed growth.

-In practice this means companies can only produce long-term sustainable growth if they employ more capital to fund more factories, warehouses, vehicles, machines, robots, offices, computers and an endless array of other capital assets.
+In practice, this means companies can only produce long-term sustainable growth if they employ more capital to fund more factories, warehouses, vehicles, machines, robots, offices, computers and an endless array of other capital assets.
 Or to put it another way, if you’re looking for sustainable dividend growth, you should start by looking for sustainable capital employed growth.

 What is sustainable capital employed growth?

 However, growing capital employed primarily through increased debt and lease obligations can be risky.
-Those funding sources come with inflexible interest and rent costs, and if earnings growth doesn’t keep pace with interest and rent increases then eventually some sort of crisis is inevitable.
+Those funding sources come with relatively inflexible interest and rent costs, and if earnings growth doesn’t keep pace with interest and rent increases then eventually some sort of crisis is inevitable.